awsdocs/aws-control-tower-guide/doc_source/how-control-tower-works.md

 When you set up a landing zone, AWS Control Tower performs the following actions in your management account on your behalf:
 + Creates two AWS Organizations organizational units \(OUs\): Security, and Sandbox \(optional\), contained within the organizational root structure\.
-+ Creates two shared accounts in the Security OU: the Log Archive account and the Audit account\.
++ Creates or adds two shared accounts in the Security OU: the Log Archive account and the Audit account\.
 + Creates a cloud\-native directory in AWS SSO, with preconfigured groups and single sign\-on access\.
-+ Applies 20 mandatory, preventive guardrails to enforce policies\.
++ Applies all mandatory, preventive guardrails to enforce policies\.
-+ Applies two mandatory, detective guardrails to detect configuration violations\.
++ Applies all mandatory, detective guardrails to detect configuration violations\.
 + Preventive guardrails are not applied to the management account\.
 + Except for the management account, guardrails are applied to the organization as a whole\.